thanhn-inc/debugtool/README.md

         + `uot 112t8rnZDRztVgPjbYQiXS7mJgaTzn66NvHD7Vus2SrhSAY611AzADsPFzKjKQCKWTgbkgYrCPo9atvSMoCf9KT23Sc7Js9RKhzbNJkxpJU6 ETH`

 1. `balance`
-    - Description: get balance of a given user
+    - Description: get the balance of a given user
     - How to use: `balance PRIVATE_KEY [TOKEN_ID]`
         + PRIVATE_KEY: the private key of the user
         + TOKEN_ID (optional): the tokenID of the needed coins, default is PRV